sandeepdotcode/100-days-of-code/log.md

 Today was particularly productive.
 Got a lot of work done.
 Also updated the readmes of some previous projects.

 **Link to work:** Same link provided on day 0.

+### Day 4: February 15, 2023 Wednesday

+**Today's Progress**:
+Worked on Tic Tac Toe JS Project
+- Added section to display the score & styled it
+- Added score property to player objects and methods to update & fetch it
+- Added function to display the score

+**Thoughts:**

+**Link to work:** Same link provided on day 0.